Jit-INP/Babble/README.md

 # Babble
-A Multi threaded server for social networking in C
+A Multi threaded server for social networking implemented in C